samarthmahendraneu/Portfolio-Manager-MVC/DESIGN-README.txt

 - Provide domain-specific services related to portfolio management and stock data retrieval.
 - Interact with external data sources and caches to fetch and store stock information, enhancing system performance and reducing dependency on external services.

-### View
+### view
 - Manages all user interface and display logic, presenting information to users and collecting user inputs.
-- Utilizes `View` components to display errors, portfolio details, and success messages.
+- Utilizes `view` components to display errors, portfolio details, and success messages.

 ### Enhancements
 - **Date Handling**: With `DateUtils`, the system now includes advanced date manipulation capabilities, supporting dynamic resolution adjustment and end-of-period calculations to cater to various reporting needs.